simeonreusch/planobs/README.md

 # Instantiate the API connection
 q = Queue(user="yourname")

 # Add a trigger to the internal submission queue.
-# If not specified otherwise, validity_window_end_mjd
-# is computed from the exposure time
+Filter ID is 1 for r-, 2 for g- and 3 for i-band.
+Exposure time is given in seconds.
 q.add_trigger_to_queue(
     trigger_name=trigger_name,
     validity_window_start_mjd=59719.309333333334,